redis/redis-doc/topics/distlock.md

 If we enable AOF persistence, things will improve quite a bit.
 For example we can upgrade a server by sending SHUTDOWN and restarting it.
 Because Redis expires are semantically implemented so that virtually the time still elapses when the server is off, all our requirements are fine.
 However everything is fine as long as it is a clean shutdown.
 What about a power outage?
 If Redis is configured, as by default, to fsync on disk every second, it is possible that after a restart our key is missing.
 In theory, if we want to guarantee the lock safety in the face of any kind of instance restart, we need to enable fsync=always in the persistence setting.
 This in turn will totally ruin performances to the same level of CP systems that are traditionally used to implement distributed locks in a safe way.

-However things are better than what they looks like at a first glance.
+However things are better than what they look like at a first glance.
 Basically the algorithm safety is retained as long as when an instance restarts after a crash, it no longer participates to any **currently active** lock, so that the set of currently active locks when the instance restarts, were all obtained